filiphsps/commerce/README.md

-# ecommerce-frontend
+# Shoppy

-# ecommerce-frontend is a modern implementation of a B2C storefront.
+# Shoppy is a modern implementation of a B2C storefront.

 * Complete SSR-support
 * Per-component testing